JerryAHames/P5-Neighborhood-Map/README.md

 ## Comments
 There are several museums and great places to eat in my hometown.
 I selected several of these places as the locations I'd like to visit.

+Clicking on an item in the list will make the item bold, and slightly bigger, and will select the marker in the map.
+The map marker will turn blue and the info window will popup with the title, a google streetview image, if it's available, and the short description from a wikipedia article, if it's available.

+### Search
+The user has the ability to search the list of locations by typing into the text box and either hitting the <Enter> key or clicking the [Filter] button.
+Filtering the list will remove any items that don't match the search criteria and removing the corresponding marker from the map.

+To clear the filter, delete the text in the input box and press the <Enter> key or click [Filter] again.

+The search will search the name of the location and the tags associated with each location (Food, or Museum for instance).

 ## Rubric
 <a href="https://www.udacity.com/course/viewer#!/c-nd001/l-2711658591/m-2684328537">Rubric</a>